Greeley–Weld County Airport: Facilities and aircraft

-For the 12-month period ending December 31, 2010, the airport had 143,000 aircraft operations, an average of 391 per day: 99% general aviation and 1% military.
+According to the FAA, for the 12-month period ending December 31, 2018, the airport had 110,660 aircraft operations: 99.5% general aviation and 0.5% military.

-At that time there were 195 aircraft based at this airport: 83% single-engine, 13% multi-engine, 2% jet, and 2% helicopter.
+At that time there were 145 aircraft based at this airport: 121 (83%) single-engine, 16 (11%) multi-engine, 5 (3%) jet, and 5 (3%) helicopter.

 The 233rd Space Group (233rd SG) is a unit of the Colorado Air National Guard located at Greeley Air National Guard Station, which is adjacent to the Greeley–Weld County Airport and makes use of its runways.

+In an effort to modernize the airport and take advantage of the growth potential on the Front Range, the airport has undertaken upgrades to the ramp, taxiways, and aircraft parking facilities.
+The project started in the Spring of 2025 and is expected to be finished by October 2025. $1.2 million in grants were received from the FAA to help fund the improvements.
+City and County officials are also attempting to pursue Part 139 certification.